AdrianTheHacker/stocks_app/PLAN.md

 ### Implementation Plan
 ##### Step 1
 1. Working Backend

-2. displaying frontend
+2. Grab stock data from binance's API
+    - May have to use tokio::task::spawn_blocking

+3. Display the stock data that has been searched

 ##### Step 2
-1. Grab stock data from binance's API
-    - May have to use tokio::task::spawn_blocking

-2. Display the stock data that has been searched
+2. Displaying frontend

 ##### Step 3
 1. Show top five most value crypto / Stock